fneum/data-science-for-esm/data-science-for-esm/15_build_YO_content.md

 <!-- ###### List of Abbreviation[^bignote] -->

-This section assists academics, and alike, in build their content, by modifying this repository, or the original [Dr. F. Neumann's repository][fneum].
+This section helps academics, and alike, in building their own content, by modifying this repository, or the original [Dr. F. Neumann's repository][fneum].
 Dr. Neumann's repository is used as ane example in the figures below.

 > **Goal:** *To create a course page for your own knowledge dissemination, like OET has done, follow this guide.*